 The University’s Interdisciplinary Project Week is an established digital format for interdisciplinary collaboration beyond faculty and subject boundaries.
 Students learn to operate in heterogeneous teams and develop an understanding of methods from other disciplines.
 Their task is to develop a project idea thematically linked to the respective Science Year.
 The central element is the methodically…

-With the new peer-to-peer writing consultation by students for students, the Writing Center’s services are being expanded to include a particularly easily accessible format.
-But what exactly is the idea behind it – and how does peer tutoring complement the teaching and learning culture at TH Cologne?
+With peer-to-peer tutoring from students for students, the services of the Writing Center have been expanded to include a particularly low-threshold format.
+But what exactly is behind it – and how does peer tutoring complement the teaching and learning culture at TH Köln?

 Since John Hattie’s meta-study “Visible Learning” was translated into German in 2013, one topic has become an integral part of the debate about our education system: feedback.
 But what is feedback and what is not?

-Gaining the ability to write scientific texts, students need to acquire academic expertise: What are the requirements for academic writing?
-How do I quote correctly?
+In order to gain the ability to write academic texts, students need to acquire academic expertise: What are the requirements of academic writing?
+How do I cite correctly?
 Et cetera.
-The students’ writing success also depends largely on their practical knowledge, that is, the gathered experiences and the resulting routines.
-From the perspective of writing didactics, it is,…
+Students’ success in writing also depends to a large extent on their practical knowledge, i. e., the experience they have gained and the routines they…

 How can group work be implemented effectively?
 As a teacher, you can use digital tools to encourage student exchange and help students achieve productive results.